cs-uche/Nashville-Housing-Data-Analysis/README.md

 # Nashville Housing Data Analysis
-The Nashville Housing Data Cleaning project aim to enhance the quality and structure of the Nashville Housing dataset, available from Kaggle.
+The Nashville Housing Data Cleaning project aims to enhance the quality and structure of the Nashville Housing dataset, available from Kaggle.
 The dataset, sourced from [link](https://www.kaggle.com/datasets/tmthyjames/nashville-housing-data), contains valuable information about property sales in Nashville.

 ## Data Cleaning Steps
 1. Standardize date